Barn Conversion Mortgages

 Planning permission

-You won’t necessarily need full planning permission to convert a barn into a dwelling, as legislation passed in 2014 sought to simplify this process with the addition of ‘permitted development rights’, however, you’ll need to provide ‘prior notification’ to the local authority concerned before the project begins, and there is a possibility that they could reject your proposal.
+You won’t necessarily need full planning permission to convert a barn into a dwelling, as legislation passed in 2014 sought to simplify this process with the addition of ‘permitted development rights’.
+However, you’ll need to provide ‘prior notification’ to the local authority concerned before the project begins, and they could reject your proposal.

 You may still need planning permission if:

-Hiring an architect with experience in designing barn conversions on hand will equip you with the relevant guidance on such matters, as well as increasing lender confidence when it comes to financing the project.
+Hiring an architect with experience designing barn conversions will equip you with relevant guidance on such matters and increase lender confidence in financing the project.

 Other forms of consent